Apponequet Regional High School: History

 With the building of the former George R. Austin Middle School in 1972, Apponequet became a senior-only high school, enrolling grades 9–12 in both the academic and vocational schools.

 Major additions and renovations were completed in 1972 (8 classrooms), 1989 (9 classrooms, a new Library/Media Center, and a TV studio/choir room) and 2000 (two classrooms, an Art Room, a Lecture Hall/choir room, and extensive renovations throughout the building).
 The 2000 renovation was noted for the destruction of many murals throughout the building that had been designed by students in the late 1980s and early 1990s.

-As of the 2018–2019 academic year, the administration consists of Principal Dr. Barbara Starkie, and Assistant Principals John Higgins and Kahlan Dessert.
+As of the 2024-25 academic year, the administration consists of Principal Kahlan Dessert, and Assistant Principals Jeffrey Gallant and Nathanial Farrington.

 Academics

 Apponequet Regional High School currently has an enrollment of approximately 800 students in grades 9–12.
 The school's 83% graduation rate is lower than the Massachusetts state average of 86%.
 Apponequet provides currently 16 Advanced Placement classes that are offered to all students.

-Currently, ARHS offers two foreign languages: Spanish and French.
-Both AP Classes are offered for each language.
+Two foreign languages are taught: Spanish & Portuguese.

-Apponequet also participates in the Virtual High School.
-A program consisting of courses not traditionally offered at ARHS.
+Apponequet also participates in the Virtual High School for students.

 Advanced Placement

-Apponequet Regional High School offers Advanced Placement courses in English Literature and Composition, English Language and Composition, European History, United States History, Psychology, Calculus, Biology, Physics, Environmental Science, Chemistry, Spanish, French and Studio Art.
+Apponequet Regional High School offers Advanced Placement courses in English Literature and Composition, English Language and Composition, European History, United States History, Psychology, Calculus, Biology, Physics, Environmental Science, Chemistry, Spanish, Seminar and Research.
 Students may also access AP courses through VHS.

 A total of 354 Advanced Placement exams were administered to 200 students in May, 2018.
 Overall, 55% of all students in grades 11 and 12 took at least one AP exam, and 76% of the exams administered received scores of “3” or above.
 Students scored above state averages in 10 subject areas.